 After we hear all the good things others are saying, we're presented with an opportunity to read your bio (yet another reason to keep it current).

 So, as you can see, a potential collector could find out a lot about you in this listing and I know you want the information to be as accurate and current as possible.
 Of course, the bio is pulled from your bio page in your FASO control panel.
-But the other information is pulled from your Focal Point Data.
+But the other information is pulled from your Artist Quick Facts.
 Here's how to edit yours and make your artist listing the best it can possibly be.

 1. As always, login to your FASO control panel.